MFA Thesis [In Progress]

 Can Artificial Intelligence Make Us More Human?

 I believe that artificial intelligence (AI) and machine learning have the potential to bring humanity together.
 But currently, AI is driving us apart.
 Left unchecked and unregulated, AI and machine learning threaten to exacerbate societal inequalities and perpetuate systemic racial and gender biases.
-How might we integrate specific design choices into AI to promote inclusivity that brings us closer together?
+How might we integrate specific design choices into the development of AI to promote inclusivity that brings us closer together?
+What if artificial intelligence could make us more human?

 We are at a critical point in the development of this technology.
 With AI still in its infancy, the role of this technology is still malleable and can be directed.
 My work dissects the use of everyday artificial intelligence, such as the ubiquitous use of streaming services, navigation apps, and digital voice assistants.
 It explores the values embedded in this technology that “augments” our lives so seamlessly.
 It offers a counterperspective, a challenging of the status quo, and a rewriting of technology’s dominant narrative.
 I am here to ask the question of “what if?” as a cautionary interrogation, but ultimately, as a hopeful provocation.